The Woods Arts & Wellness

 The Result

-The Woods Arts & Wellness now operates with a brand system that supports trust, clarity, and continuity of care.
-The repositioning enables individuals seeking therapeutic support to understand The Woods’ role quickly and confidently, while providing the organization with a stable framework for consistent communication as services evolve.
+The brand helps people seeking support understand The Woods’ role more quickly and confidently, while giving the organization a steadier framework for communicating as services evolve.

 Selected collaborators: writing (Wendy Lees), photography (Claudette Carracedo)